HMS Avon Vale: Back to the Mediterranean

 In July the destroyer was deployed for convoy defence.
 In August she was taken again under repairs in a Tyne commercial shipyard, from where she was nominated for service with the 22nd Destroyer Flotilla in the Mediterranean.
 Upon completing these repairs, Avon Vale took passage to join the flotilla at Alexandria.
 In September she was deployed with the flotilla in the Eastern Mediterranean, taking part in a number of operations to occupy several islands after the surrender of Italy.
 Avon Vale was then transferred to the Adriatic for convoy defence, patrols and in support of shore operations.
 While being deployed with HMS Wheatland, on 1 November, Avon Vale engaged German surface craft south of the island of Lussino, sinking the torpedo boat TA20, and the corvettes UJ202 (Heinz Trautwein) and UJ208 (Klaus Wenke), and rescuing some of the survivors in Action of 1 November 1944.
 In December the destroyer was nominated for service in the East Indies after a refit in the United Kingdom.

-In January 1945 the Avon Vale joined the 16th Destroyer Flotilla, based at Harwich, pending her refit prior to service in the Indies.
+In January 1945 Avon Vale joined the 16th Destroyer Flotilla, based at Harwich, pending her refit prior to service in the Indies.
 The refit was arranged at the port of Taranto, Italy.
 The destroyer was taken in hand for refit in March, which was completed in May.
 Upon completing the refit, the destroyer returned to the United Kingdom, for pay off and the recommissioning for her service overseas.
 The recommissioning occurred in June, while a work-up for operational service in the Mediterranean was carried out in July.
 In August the deployment was cancelled, and Avon Vale returned to the United Kingdom for pay off and a reduction to reserve.